 Updating 11/29/2011: Today the outside temperature is 35, there’s a good north wind blowing, and it’s raining.
 Ack.
 This morning I thought for my mental health I should fire up the heater indoors for the first time and see if it’s a viable alternative to adaptation and more layers of clothes.
 In about 1,000 square feet of space with a window opened slightly for ventilation (a lifesaving practice so don’t skip it) the Sengoku OR-77 Heatmate Kerosene Heater raised the room temperature 7 degrees in one hour, in spite of the tinkering I was compelled to do to it.
 A few days ago I did a test burn outside on a nice day, and for the first couple of minutes the protective oil and wax on the burner parts sent up a plume of thick black smoke, as the manual mentions.
 I did not do the 30 minute burn the manual recommends because the fumes vanished in minutes.
 In the house I had no problems, the heater ignites with the push of a button and the flame adjusts easily.
 You might be tempted to set the burner too low — a correct setting heats the entire radiant grid cherry red and any flames licking out the top should burn blue.
 The camera shows the grid brilliant white but it’s actually glowing red.
 If the tips turn yellow or the grid only partly heats, it’s not quite right.
 The only time I noticed kerosene smells were for a moment after turning the heater off.
 I’m very pleased with this little heater.

 Kerosene costs a little more than fuel oil, about fifty cents a gallon more here in Indiana if you buy from a gas station like Speedway or Gas America.
 The best kerosene comes in cans, and if you want to pay double the gas station price you can get it that way at places like Lowe’s or Tractor Supply Company, in one or five gallon cans.
 It’s K-1 kerosene whether you get it from the tank at the Speedway or the shelf at the hardware store, but in cans you get kerosene without any water in it.
-That’s the problem with the gas station version, it comes from an underground storage tank and there’s a little condensation down there, so there’s always a little water in the fuel.
+The gas station version comes from an underground storage tank and there’s a little condensation down there, so there’s always a little water in the fuel.
 You’ll have the same problem if you try to hold over some fuel for next winter.
-If you do that, fill up the kerosene container so you don’t leave inside walls exposed.
-Water won’t collect if it has nowhere to condense.
+If you do that, fill up the kerosene container to the safety line so you don’t leave inside walls exposed.
 Kerosene stores without degrading for up to five years, in a full, sealed container.

 There are other tricks to running a 10,000 BTU kerosene heater in your front room.
 You can’t burn anything but kerosene in it, so don’t experiment with gasoline and don’t store kerosene in an old gas can.
 Even the little bit of gas in an “empty” gas can unwisely used to store kerosene flows to the wick first and makes an interesting and very dangerous explosion when you light it off.
 Kerosene won’t explode, but people still manage to burn their houses down with it by trying to fill the stove while it’s still in the living room.
 Some people think they can do that safely with the stove lit, too.
 Well, you can’t, and all it takes is one slip and you’ve set your living room on fire.
 Take the stove outside and fill it there.
 The Sengoku OR-77 includes a nice metal handle for hauling it in and out of the house.